Sedum confusum Hemsl.

 Sedum aoikon, Sedum purpusii

 Sedum confusum is a ground cover that forms a foliage mat up to 10 inches (25 cm) tall, spreading by trailing stems.
-The leaves are glossy, fleshy, oval, dark green and concentrate toward the tips of arching branches, forming clusters of yellow, star-like flowers.
+The leaves are fleshy, oval, glossy dark green, and concentrate toward the tips of arching branches.
 It can get a pink tinge at their leaf edges when grown in full sun.
-The flowers appear in summer.
+Clusters of yellow, star-like flowers appear in summer.

 USDA hardiness zones 6b to 10b: from −5 °F (−20.6 °C) to 40 °F (+4.4 °C).

 When growing Sedums, keep in mind that these plants need very little attention or care.
 They will thrive in conditions that many other plants thrive in, but will do just as well in less hospitable areas.
 They are ideal for that part of your yard that gets too much sun or too little water to grow anything else.
 A common name for Sedum is Stonecrop because many gardeners joke that only stones need less care and live longer.

 Sedum is easily planted.
 For shorter varieties, simply laying the plant on the ground where you want it to grow is normally enough to get the plant started there.
 They will send out roots from wherever the stem is touching the ground and root itself.
 If you would like to ensure further that the plant will start there, you can add a very thin covering of soil over the plant.